 Instructions

-- Pat the lamb chops dry with paper towels and season both sides with salt and black pepper.
+- Pat the lamb chops dry with paper towels, then season both sides with salt and black pepper.

-- Heat 2 tablespoon of the extra virgin olive oil in a skillet over medium-high heat.
-Place the lamb chops and sear for 3-4 minutes per side, or until nicely browned and cooked to your liking.
-Then remove the lamb chops from the pan.
+- Heat 2 tablespoons of the extra virgin olive oil in a skillet over medium-high heat.
+Once the pan is hot, add the lamb chops in a single layer and sear for 3-4 minutes per side, or until browned and cooked to your liking.

-- Reduce the heat to medium and add the remaining 2 tablespoon extra virgin olive oil, minced garlic, and red pepper flakes.
-Stir for 1 minute until fragrant.
+- Add the remaining 2 tablespoons of extra virgin olive oil, the minced garlic, and the red pepper flakes.
+Stir for 1 minute, just until the garlic smells fragrant.

-- Turn off the heat, pour in the white wine vinegar, and move the pan around in an encircling motion to emulsify the sauce.
+- Turn off the heat, pour in the white wine vinegar, and swirl the pan gently so the oil and vinegar come together into a glossy sauce.

-- Spoon the sauce over the lamb chops.
-Sprinkle with chopped parsley and serve warm.
+- Spoon the garlic sauce over the lamb chops, sprinkle with chopped parsley, and serve right away.

 Notes